igochkov/igochkov.github.io/_posts/2020-01-10-understanding-MDS.md

 - Do not use Azure DevOps repository to store model and data packages.
 - Do not use Azure DevOps release pipeline for deployment of packages.

-In conclusion the MDS model and data changes do not fit into de standard software development pattern.
+In conclusion the MDS model and data changes do not fit into the standard software development pattern.
 Trying to deploy them as standard software will result in conflicts and confusion.

 ### Links to Microsoft Docs
 - [Master Data Services - Overview][1]{:target="_blank"}.